The main aim when cycling your new fish tank is to make sure the aquarium is habitable.

 The ammonia level should never be above 0.25 PPM, otherwise, your fish’s life would be at risk.
 A fully cycled aquarium reads 0 ppm of ammonia, 0 ppm of nitrate, and 10 or more ppm of nitrate.

 Even when you are just starting a new aquarium, you need to be testing the ammonia and nitrite levels as you carry out the cycling procedure before adding the fish.

 On that note, test strips are often used by beginners but only give a rough idea of your aquarium’s water parameters.

 Liquid test kits are reliable and very efficient in accurately measuring ammonia, nitrite, and nitrate.

-In case you’re new to fish keeping I should probably recommend a good liquid test kit, in case you’re new to fish keeping.
+In case you’re new to fish keeping I should probably recommend a good liquid test kit.

 The Master Test Kit from API seems to be an excellent option, and many seem to agree.